SpladlesRUs/yourteammanager-help/admin-management.md

 YourTeamManager ships with a set of predefined roles:

-- **Sudo Admin** – built-in superuser created during setup.
-This role cannot be reassigned or removed.
 - **Owner** – highest assignable role with full editing rights.
+Only one admin can own this role.
+If ownership needs to be transferred, put in a ticket with an email to <info@hortonpress.com>.
 - **Coach** – standard editing privileges for assigned rosters.
 - **Graduate Assistant** – read-only by default.